 God is Generous

 When Jesus was explaining prayer to his followers, he told them to trust in God’s generosity as a sign of God’s goodness: "If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him!"
-(Luke 7:11).
+(Matthew 7:11).

 God Shows us the Way to Right-Living